 How Does the FICA Tax Work?

-As an employee in the U.S., you are most likely subject to the FICA tax.
+As an employee in the United States, you are most likely subject to the FICA tax.
 While there are a few exemptions, such as certain religious figures or groups, most employees must pay into the system.

 FICA Tax vs. Income Tax

-Understanding the different types of tax can be confusing, especially because the U.S. has so many different kinds.
-So what’s the difference between FICA and income tax, and how does it affect you?
+Understanding the different types of tax can be confusing, especially because the United States has so many different kinds.
+So, what’s the difference between FICA and income tax, and how does it affect you?

 |FICA Tax||Income Tax (Federal or State)|

 |Levied to fund Social Security and Medicare programs||Used to create general revenue for the federal (or state) budget|

 |Social Security tax is capped based on how much you earn; Medicare tax isn’t||Tax brackets determine how much tax you owe each year|

 |Automatically withheld from your paycheck||You can opt to increase/decrease your exemptions, but you may be liable for taxes or penalties on your annual tax return|